 The conservative view of family builds on ancient wisdom passed down through the ages: Parenting cannot be outsourced.
 There is a unique bond between parents and children that is not replaceable or interchangeable.
 This suggests that day care centers are not the optimal environment for children.

 But the progressive left has been able to displace this once common-sense idea in the culture and replace it with substitute parenting.
 Think about how much of economics, politics, and culture revolves around the idea that someone else raises and teaches your children.
-Maybe the time has come to challenge that?We value your comments!
-Please weigh in on our comment section below.
+Maybe the time has come to challenge that?Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com